Tarnarsson/TaekniogVoruthroun/README.md

   <img src="img/number_of_designers.png" width="30%" />
 </p>

 ## Discussions
 The article by [Zhang et al.][Zhang] is well written and has good representations of the model that they built and the tests that they performed but it could use a better explanation of its elements.
+Although the Mesa built model is not perfect it comes quite close in replicating the results of the original article, as can be seen if figures A and C are compared in both models.

-góð æfing...
+This was a great opportunity to get acquainted with the Mesa simulation package for python while trying to reconstruct a prebuilt model from other fellow scholars using another software.
+Having the chance to implement the model and try to verify the results that the original paper set forth.
+This is of course the foundation of peer-reviewing for fellow academics.

 ## Acknowledgments
 - Zhang and Thomson for their foundational paper [Zhang et al.][Zhang]